Earning conversions, generating leads, winning customers — they’re all dependant upon one thing: trust. Without it, you don’t stand a chance.

 - The Collaboration Solution: Work with your entire team in real-time on the same post-click landing page.
 Invite shareholders, click to make comments, and view correspondence in an easy-to-read comment feed accessible from the dashboard.

 - Easy A/B testing: Duplicate your page with the click of a button, then edit the elements you want to test against each other.

 - The industry’s most advanced analytics: Monitor your KPIs with the industry’s most advanced analytics.
 Set display rate percentages, view periodic conversion rate, and statistics unique to each of your post-click landing pages.

 While many users have updated to our newer plans and have access to all these features and more, some are still on the original Instapage plans.
 Starting in August 2018, all users will have to update to one of our new plans.

 Keep in mind, any Instapage legacy user that hasn’t updated by July will receive a “not secure” label from Google Chrome on their post-click landing pages.
 So if you want to avoid the potential negative effect on your conversion rate, it’s best to upgrade sooner rather than later.

-Get access to all the above features, and avoid Google’s “not secure” label by upgrading to one of the new Core, Optimizer, or Team & Agency plans.
+Get access to all the above features, and avoid Google’s “not secure” label by signing up for an Enterprise demo today.